 Planting Your Tri-Color Dappled Willow

-Now that we’ve covered their requirements, we’ll explain how to plant your tri-color dappled willow, when, and what they grow well with.
+Now that we’ve covered tree specifics, we’ll explain when and how to plant a tri-color dappled willow, plus what this type of tree grows well with.

 Best Time To Plant